frrad/sudoku/README.md

-A Golang/webasm/SAT solver based sudoku solver
+A Golang/webasm/SAT solver based sudoku solver.
+Online at http://frrad.com/sudoku

 To run locally you can serve with: